Inexcusable: the squandering of prime agricultural land

 Right the wrong.
 Society values nutritious food and clean water.
 This land is a gift of nature.
 Please join in petitioning the Alberta government to overturn the County's decision and fulfill a duty to protect rather than squander this inherited land that needs to continue to be a privileged means for a bountiful and sustainable food source.

-Concerned citizen of needs your help with “Honourable Oneil Carlier: a duty and an honour; to protect soil that took between 9,000 and 18,000 years to form”.
-Join Concerned and 619 supporters today.
+Linda Stetson needs your help with “Honourable Oneil Carlier: a duty and an honour; to protect soil that took between 9,000 and 18,000 years to form”.
+Join Linda and 618 supporters today.